-Destinations include Boston, Newport, area beaches, shopping outlets and the RISD Museum.
+Destinations include Boston, MA, Newport, RI area beaches.
 Students are responsible for food and admission tickets.

 Take advantage of workshops designed to help students make informed college choices, better understand the admission process at selective colleges and universities, and prepare for success in the college classroom.
 Learn more »